Job, With Friends Like These Who Needs Enemies?

 So these three men refused to answer Job further, because he was righteous in his own eyes.
 (NET Job 32:1)

 Here is additional evidence of the problem with Job.
-We will find that Job for twenty chapters was justifying himself and not God (Job 3.
+For twenty chapters, we will find that Job was justifying himself and not God (Job 3.
 Job 6-7.
 Job 9-10.
 Job 12-14.
 Job 16-17.
 Job 19.
 Job 21.
-Job 23-24.
-Job 26-31).
-Yes, at first Job sounded very religious in his declarations about God.
+Job 23-24 Job 26-31).
+Yes, at first, Job sounded very religious in his declarations about God.
 Job probably would have convinced us if we had been there at the time.

 Nevertheless, God loves Job so much that to leave him in this self-righteous situation is the last thing He desires to do.
-You might be asking yourself why is God so cruel to permit such suffering in Job’s life and the world?
+You might ask yourself why God is so cruel to permit such suffering in Job’s life and the world?

 Which of the following scenarios do you think is cruel?

-1. If when Adam had sinned God still kept the protective hedge around him and his family (Job 1:9,10).
+1. If when Adam had sinned, God still kept the protective hedge around him and his family (Job 1:9,10).
 Therefore, Adam would have never known that the “wages of sin are death” (Romans 6:23) and would have died thinking everything was fine.
-Fine that is until being ushered into Hell and later the Lake of Fire to be eternally separated from God!
+Fine, that is until being ushered into Hell and later the Lake of Fire to be eternally separated from God!
 (Matthew 10:28.
-Revelations 20:15)
+Revelation 20:15)

-2. If when Adam sinned the hedge of protection was lifted in ways calculated by God to cause Adam to face his sin.
-Therefore, Adam would have to face the reality of his own inability and falling on his face before God ask to be saved (1).
+2. If when Adam sinned, the hedge of protection was lifted in ways calculated by God to cause Adam to face his sin.
+Therefore, Adam would have to face the reality of his own inability and falling on his face before God asks to be saved (1).
 Then upon death, be ushered into the presence of LOVE Himself!
 (1 John 4:8)

 Indeed, the loss of Abel must have been overwhelmingly painful for Adam (Genesis 4:8).
-The loss of a child (or baby) will certainly get your attention.
+The loss of a child (or baby) will undoubtedly get your attention!
 Nevertheless, even after my wife and I had two miscarriages on our journey to having five children… I believe that #1 and not #2 is cruel.
 Yes, I have two little ones waiting on the other side (i.e., Heaven).
-Not to worry, they have my father-in-law, my younger brother, and many Great Grandparents loving them!
+Not to worry, they have my father-in-law, my younger brother, and many Grandparents and Great Grandparents loving on them!